Aschen/coding-challenge-ia-solver/README.md

 # Codingame Solver

 This extension can be used to pass Codingame exercise automatically.
+For now it can only solve Typescript exercises but it could solve in any other langage, just change the prompt ;-)

 Just clone the repository and then put your own OpenAI API key at the beginning of [service-worker.js](https://github.com/Aschen/codingame-solver/blob/master/service-worker.js#L1).